zephraph/notes/_/Adding IDs to Obsidian.md

 ## [[Templater]] and automatic ID creation

 A popular solution in the [[Obsidian]] community for templating is SilentVoid's [[Templater]].
 It allows you to create templates with JS snippets that can be used to generate data when creating a new note.
 Perfect for generating IDs when I'm creating new files.
-I added a template like below into my [[Templates/]]
+I added a template like below into my `Templates` directory where [[Templater]] points to.

 ```
 ---